hannah-swan/az-104-study-notes/storage/configure-storage-access.md

     2. Intermediary Domain Mapping: applied to domain already in use in Azure.
        - Prevent downtime by using the `asverify` keyword to permit Azure to recognize custom domain without modifying DNS record for domain.
        - Create an intermediate CNAME record for `asverify.blobs.contoso.com` to `asverify.contosoblobs.blob.windows.net`, register your custom domain in Azure, and then create the `CNAME` record for the subdomain.
+- Security:
+  - Azure AD and Azure RBAC are supported for resource management and data operations.
+    - Assign RBAC roles at the storage account scope to security principals and authorize resource management with Azure AD.
+    - Azure AD is supported for authorizing data operations on blobs and queues.
+    - Authentication is enforced for every request to resources in Blob/Files/Queue/Cosmos DB, except for read requests on public containers.
+  - Secure data in transit with Client-Side Encryption, HTTPS, or SMB 3.0.
+  - Azure Disk Encryption is used to encypt OS and data disks

 ### Configure Azure Storage Firewalls and Virtual Networks